 On April 1, 1957, 135 Commonwealth was purchased by the Breinings.
 They lived in Cohasset.
 They applied to use the house for the Miss Allen’s Back Bay School of Modeling, and were granted permission to do so because the school had obtained the necessary charter under State law.
 In 1958, they converted the third, fourth, and fifth floors as a dormitory for female students.

-Miss Allen’s continued to be located at 135 Commonwealth in 1960, but by 1961 the Breinings had purchased 304 Beacon and had moved the school there.
+Miss Allen’s continued to be located at 135 Commonwealth in 1960, but in December of 1960 the Breinings purchased 304 Beacon and moved the school there.

 On October 26, 1960, 135 Commonwealth was purchased from the Breinings by Margaret M. Flynn.
 Based on the 1960 and 1961 lists of residents, it appears that it was operated as a lodging house.